 The violence was engineered “despite the fact that many Greek immigrants voluntarily left South Africa to join the forces of the Allied Powers,” Chaldeos notes.

-Greeks assimilated and became successful
+Greeks integrated and became successful

 Greeks—together with the Italians and the Spanish—were considered second class citizens for decades, the Greek scholar says.